emptstr/capstone-zack-jordan/README.md

     ionic run android

+Using `ionic run android --prod` will greatly increase performance

 You will need to have ANDROID_HOME in your path which will contian `android-sdk` and `platform-tools`

 Refer to link below: